kyungjae-lee/engineers-notebook/linux-kernel-analysis/head-s.md

  *  - end     - kernel end address of region
  */
 SYM_FUNC_START(__pi_dcache_inval_poc)
-    dcache_line_size x2, x3	@ Load the size of a cache line into x2 and x3. x3 is later used
+    dcache_line_size x2, x3	@ Load the size of a cache line into x2. (x3 will be used as a
-    						@ to mask off the lower bits to ensure cache-line alignment. sub x3, x2, #1		@ Subtract 1 from the cache line size stored in x2 and store the
-    					@ result in x3.
+    						@ scratch register inside this macro to hold the value of
+    						@ 'ctr_el0' bits[19:16].
+    sub x3, x2, #1		@ Get x3 ready to be used as a bit-mask to mask off the lower bits of
+    					@ ensure cache-line alignment.
-    tst x1, x3          @ Test if the end address x1 is cache line-aligned (i.e., its lower
+    tst x1, x3          @ Is the x1 (end address of 'boot_args') cache line-aligned?
-    					@ bits are zero).
-The result of the test affects whether the end
-    					@ address is adjusted to be cache line-aligned in the subsequent
-    					@ instructions.
-    bic x1, x1, x3		@ If the end address x1 is not cache line-aligned, this instruction
+    bic x1, x1, x3		@ Mask off the lower bits of x1 using x3 to make it cache line-aligned.
+    					@ e.g., If the cache line size is 64 bytes and x1 contained 70, then x1
-    					@ clears the lower bits of x1 to make it cache line aligned. b.eq    1f  		@ If the end address is already cache line-aligned, this branch
+    					@ will be adjusted to 64.
+(Lower 6 bits dropped) b.eq    1f  		@ If the end address is already cache line-aligned, skip the cache
-    					@ skips the cache cleaning steps and jumps to label 1. dc  civac, x1       @ Clean and invalidate the data cache for the end address x1.
+    					@ maintenance and jump to label 1. dc  civac, x1       @ Clean and invalidate the D-cache line where the end address of
-    					@ The 'civac' cache maintenance operation combines cleaning (write-back)
+    					@ 'boot_args' is located.
+The 'civac' cache maintenance operation
-                        @ and invalidation of a single cache line.
+    					@ combines cleaning (write-back)and invalidation of a single cache line.
-1:  tst x0, x3          @ Test if the start address x0 is cache line-aligned.
+1:  tst x0, x3          @ Is the x0 (start address of 'boot_args') cache line-aligned?
-    bic x0, x0, x3		@ If the start address x0 is not cache line-aligned, this instruction
+    bic x0, x0, x3		@ Mask off the lower bits of x0 using x3 to make it cache line-aligned.
-    					@ clears the lower bits of x0 to make it cache line-aligned. b.eq    2f  		@ If the start address is already cache line-aligned, this branch
+    b.eq    2f  		@ If the start address is already cache line-aligned, jump to label 2
-    					@ jumps to label 2 to perform cache invalidation only. dc  civac, x0       @ Clean and invalidate the data cache for the start address x0. b   3f  			@ Branch to label 3 to perform the cache invalidation for the remaining
+    					@ to perform cache invalidation only.
+    dc  civac, x0       @ Clean and invalidate the data cache for the start address x0. b   3f  			@ Branch to label 3 to perform the cache invalidation for the remaining
     					@ memory range.